Think-and-Dev/cartesi-boardgame/documentation/docs/core-concepts/architecture/game-client-logic.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

 # Game Client Logic

-Details on game logic management on the client side, handling of G and ctx states.
+The game client logic is responsible for managing the state and interactions of the game on the client side.
+This includes handling the game state (G) and context (ctx) to ensure smooth gameplay and accurate representation of the game status.
+In our implementation, we utilize the **Dapp Transport** module to facilitate communication between clients.